introlab/rendezvous/README.md

       $ deactivate

-8- Install the folowing dependencies:
+8- Install the following dependencies:

 -